ThanosFisherman/WifiUtils/docs/CONTRIBUTING.md

 1. Bug fixes
 2. Check the [Issues page](https://github.com/ThanosFisherman/WifiUtils/issues) and resolve any issues you can find
 3. Code refactor.
 There is huge room for improvement :)
 4. Introduce any interesting functionality you might need.
 Please do let me know before doing this first.
 There might be a chance that a feature you might want to include be really specific to your needs and not fit the overall philosophy of the lib.
-For any questions on features PR, email me at **psaridis @ gmail . com**

 ## Creating Pull Requests (PR)
 In order to create a Pull Request